Jane Eyre by Charlotte Bronte - Book review, Summary, Characters, Analysis & Quotations

 In fact, this means that women give up their independence completely and rely on family and men as their way of survival.
-The combination of this social background and views on women and marriage deprives women of all the right to choose their destiny.
+The combination of this social background and views on women and marriage deprives women of the right to choose their destinies.

 The only way out for them is to marry a man of the same class and with better economic conditions.
 Utilitarian marriage has become the mainstream marriage.
 All women can do is learn the techniques of pleasing and attracting men, so that they can get a good price in the marriage market in the future, or at least be able to find a buyer and sell it smoothly.

 And women who fail to marry are considered "weird" and "superfluous", facing a tragic situation where they are uncared for, unsupported, and even more incomprehensible.

 "The key to a woman's survival is that men support them and they serve men."
 In this context, in order to be more attractive in the marriage market, girls from middle-class and above families have learned from childhood various female celebrities and how to manage household chores. management of servants (if the economic conditions are possible), basic scientific knowledge, etc., and the learning of this scientific knowledge is just a taste of it, and it is enough to understand.